 Coding can help students visualize abstract concepts through concrete examples.
 They make sense of problems and persevere on a task.
 They can break down a problem into smaller parts to achieve the goal of solving the challenge.

 Students apply logic, determine and understand variables, and develop algorithmic functions to solve coding challenges.
-It encourages them to think how they can create an algorithm of a series of steps to create a solution.
+It encourages them to think about how they can create an algorithm of a series of steps to create a solution.
 Connections are then made to basic algebraic concepts.

 Sample math applications: